 The Company was incorporated in the Republic of Mauritius on 21 August 2014 as a private company limited by shares.
-Pursuant to a special resolution of the sole shareholder dated 03 May 2016, the status of the Company was changed to a public company with liability limited by shares.

-The Cell commenced its operations on 01 June 2017.
+The Cell commenced its operations on 22 July 2019.

 Principal activity

 The Company is a Protected Cell Company (PCC) organised as a Collective Investment Scheme (CIS) and is categorised as an expert fund pursuant to the Securities Act 2005 and the regulation made hereunder.